Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

    ...:     return evens
 ```

 With this implementation of our function, we can now pass in an arbitrary number to our function call, and then we will search for evens in a `range()` built with that arbitrary number.
 How exactly does this work, though?
-Well, we've told Python that our function should expect one and only one argument to be passed to it.
+Well, we've told Python that our function should expect one and only one argument.
 When we call the function and pass in that argument, it will get assigned to whatever name we have given in the function definition (here it's `n`).
-Then, anytime we reference that given name (`n`) within the function, it will replace that given name with the value that we passed in.
+Then, anytime we reference that given name (`n`) within the function, it will replace that given name with the value that we passed to our function.
 Let's check out a couple of different calls with this function, and see what they return.

 ```python
 In [1]: def get_evens(n):